lastweek/lastweek.github.io/docs/notes/cache_coherence.md

 ### FPGA

+- Analysis and Optimization of I/O Cache Coherency Strategies for SoC-FPGA Device, FPL'19
 - LEAP Shared Memories: Automating the Construction of FPGA Coherent Memories, FCCM'14.
     - This work is built on their earlier work, which basically add the data caching concept to FPGA: using BRAM as L1, on-board DRAM as L2, host or remote DRAM as L3.